Local Disaster Management Plan and Strategies

 Flood Strategy, Studies and Maps

-Council aims to improve the community's flood resilience through building its understanding of flood behavior and associated risks.
+Council aims to improve the community's flood resilience through building its understanding of flood behaviour and associated risks.
 Flood studies and information about flood mitigation activities can be found here.

 A coordinated approach to bushfire management is vital.
 Understanding the risk bushfire poses in our Region, so that best practice future planning and mitigation efforts are put in place to reduce the risk of bushfire, is vital to potentially preventing loss to life and property.